FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/run_img_as_ctr_4.png"> <br>

-5. In the second terminal window, check if the container has stooped by running the following command.
+5. In the second terminal window, check if the container has stopped by running the following command.
 ```
 docker ps
 ```